 THE USE OF THIS SERVICE WILL RELY ON THE AVAILABILITY OF YOUR OWN DEVICES, HARDWARE, PHONE DATA NETWORK AND INTERNET PROVIDER AT ALL TIMES – ANY RESTRICTIONS IN ANY OF THE ABOVE SERVICES OR DEVICES WILL ALSO LIMIT THE QUALITY OF THE SERVICE.

 The terms, conditions, and notices contained in these Terms & Conditions must be agreed to and accepted without qualification or amendment in order to obtain the Service as defined below.
-By using the Service, you hereby agree in full to all terms and conditions of this Agreement.
-If you do not agree to these terms and conditions, then please do not access or use the Service.
+By using the Service or by accepting an Order Form from VoiceIQ Ltd, you hereby agree in full to all terms and conditions of this Agreement.
+If you do not agree to these terms and conditions, then please do not accept an Order Form or access or use the Service.

 If you begin the sign-up process but fail to complete the process, we may contact you in an effort to help you complete the process.
 You hereby authorise us to contact you in this circumstance even if you ultimately decide not to sign up to the Service.